wolexyg/SQLPortfolioProjects/README.md

 # Project 4 Title
 4.Advanced SQL Demo

-Tha SQL Project was manually created to explore the different Advanced SQL functions like -Subquery
+This SQL project was manually created to explore some of the advanced functions used in SQL.Such functions like Subquery,Creating stored procedures,Creating views
--Creating a Stored Procedure
--Creating Views
--Window functions
--Rank functions
+Creating triggers,Window functions and Rank functions were used in this project.

 ## Installation